passthefist/dev_container/docs/Glossary.md

 ### Cloud Computing
 Cloud Computing combines all of the above into a service that hosts appications in the cloud.
 Before cloud computing, actual servers needed to be bought or rented in a datacenter.
-With cloud computing, developers can instead upload containers in the same way that a cloud photo storage service would back up photo files.
-These containers then run their applications as if running on an actual server, and the developer doesn't need to worry about any of the details of the servers themselves.
+With cloud computing, developers can instead use virtual servers to run their applications.
+They can upload containers in the same way that a cloud photo storage service would back up photo files.
+These containers are them as virtual servers, and the developer can be sure that the server their application is running on is set up correctly.
 Making sure a server was built to run programs correctly was a common problem before containers and cloud computing.